-By now I'm sure you've heard that term; Zika is the latest mosquito-borne disease to strike fear into our hearts, following the grand tradition of West Nile, yellow and dengue fevers, and malaria.
-While its impact on generally healthy adults seems to be minimal--outside of exceptionally rare cases of Zika-related Guillain-Barre Syndrome--it's still undoubtedly unpleasant, and the risk of contracting it multiple times during the height of the epidemic makes it worse.
+By now I'm sure you've heard the word "Zika."
+It's the latest mosquito-borne disease to strike fear into our hearts, following the grand tradition of West Nile, yellow and dengue fevers, and malaria.
+While its impact on generally healthy adults seems to be minimal—outside of exceptionally rare cases of Zika-related Guillain-Barre Syndrome—it's still undoubtedly unpleasant, and the risk of contracting it multiple times makes it worse.
 Women who are bitten during pregnancy also run elevated risks of passing the virus to their unborn children.
 The CDC has circulated reports indicating that Zika-exposed fetuses suffer increased likelihood of developing microcephaly, a cranial defect that affects brain development.

 So far in 2016, 33 Dallas County residents have tested positive for the Zika virus.
-All but one of them contracted the virus in a foreign country experiencing a Zika outbreak, and the final case contracted the bug after having sex with someone who recently had returned from abroad.
-Dallas County Health and Human Services, like many institutions across the country, believes the likelihood of a domestic Zika outbreak to be high.
-Due to this, the department has come up with a response plan to combat this possibility.
-They have permission from the city to enact any measures they feel necessary, which seem mostly to consist of aerial and ground insecticide spraying.
+All but one of them contracted the virus in a foreign country experiencing a Zika outbreak, and the final case contracted the bug after intimate contact with someone who recently returned from abroad.
+Dallas County Health and Human Services currently believes the likelihood of a domestic Zika outbreak to be high.
+Due to this, the department has come up with a response plan, which seems mostly to consist of aerial and ground insecticide spraying.
 When the time comes, let's hope that will do the trick.

 Elements of a Zika Claim

 Let's say a Dallas resident contracts Zika from a mosquito bite.
-It could happen; in fact, depending on which sensationalist doom-and-gloom clickbait article you read, it is guaranteed to happen to all of us.
+It could happen; in fact, depending on which sensationalist doom-and-gloom clickbait article you read, it's guaranteed to happen to all of us.

 In the event of a bite, the claim wouldn't really be an intentional tort.
-For that to be the case, the plaintiff's attorney would have to suggest that the owner of the premises where the bite occurred deliberately caught a bunch of mosquitos and ran around the place poking everyone with their proboscises (those are their terrible blood-sucking noses).
-That's highly unlikely.
+For that to be the case, the plaintiff's attorney would have to suggest that the owner of the premises where the bite occurred deliberately caught a bunch of mosquitos and ran around the place poking everyone with their little needle-noses.
+That's unlikely to the point of absurd.
 Instead, the liability allegations would likely focus around negligence, which is essentially the absence of a reasonable standard of care to protect others from harm.

 Let's say a Dallas woman was bitten at a restaurant.
 For a successful injury claim, she would face a difficult gauntlet of elements to prove.
 Her attorney would need to demonstrate the following:

 - The plaintiff's attorney would first need to establish that the restaurant owed her a duty not to put her in harm's way.
-This is not usually the most daunting element to prove; most businesses are quite aware their staff and patrons should be protected from foreseeable hazards.
+This is not usually the hardest element to prove; most businesses understand their staff and patrons should be protected from foreseeable hazards.

 - The business must be proven to have breached their responsibility to keep the plaintiff safe during work hours.

 Here our path narrows; while it is true that a business is expected to anticipate and address obvious sources of harm like fire hazards or foodborne illnesses, they'd be much harder to pin down for opening a window here or there.
 Part of this responsibility would hinge on the size and gravity of the Zika outbreak, because part of foreseeability would depend on what alerts the city Health Department had released.
-Depending on the measures taken to prepare the restaurant after learning of impending Zika risks, one might be able to argue negligence, but the establishment would have had to ignore obvious swarms of mosquitoes or several instances of bites on its premises. - The plaintiff's attorney would need to prove that the business's negligent action (or inaction) was the proximate (direct) cause of the plaintiff's injuries.
-If the plaintiff's attorney continued down the road we've so far taken, they would posit that the restaurant's failure to take all available steps to eliminate mosquitoes from the area--knowing that Zika alerts had been issued--would be the action most directly responsible for the woman's infection.
+Depending on the measures taken to prepare the restaurant after learning of impending Zika risks, one might be able to argue negligence, but the establishment would have had to ignore obvious swarms of mosquitoes or several instances of bites on its premises. - The plaintiff's attorney would need to prove that the business's negligent action (or inaction) was the proximate cause of the plaintiff's injuries.
+If the attorney continued down the road we've so far taken, they'd have to compellingly show that the restaurant's failure to do everything possible to eliminate mosquitoes from the area was most directly responsible for the victim's infection.

 - For an injury claim to be viable, a plaintiff must have some form of demonstrable damages.
-Should the plaintiff test positive for the Zika virus after a mosquito bite, and--God forbid--should her unborn child then show signs of developing microcephaly, these damages could be proven by medical records.
+If the plaintiff tested positive for the Zika virus after a mosquito bite, and (God forbid) her unborn child then showed signs of microcephaly, these damages could be proven by medical records.

-Those are the elements that would be necessary to pursue a personal injury claim for a Zika infection.
+Those are the elements that would be necessary to pursue a negligence claim for a Zika infection.
 They're not impossible, but they would inevitably be fought hard by defense attorneys.
 Let's look at a few ways that could happen.

 Affirmative Defenses for a Zika Claim